What is it?

 There are some neat touches too.
 The Yeti has an in-built gain control – not always a given at this price point – while the mute button and headphone output make it ideal for solo use.
 Physically, it’s a beast of a thing; when used with its desktop stand it has a level of rigidity and heft that gives you confidence it won’t get knocked over easily.

 So, on paper at least, it’s easy to see why Blue Microphones’ Yeti is as popular as it is.
-But does it still warrant its place at the top table?
+But does this budget podcasting microphone still warrant its place at the top table?
 Let’s look in some more detail.

 Performance and verdict